utsavanand2/docs/docs/pricing/README.md

 * You are in complete control of the tunnel at both ends
 * You can either expose a TCP service on the internet, or only to a remote local network
 * We have spent weeks building deep integrations into Kubernetes
-* You're gaining months worth of work to integrate directly to different cloud vendors and IaaS platforms, if you should need it such as: EC2, Azure, Packet, Scaleway, DigitalOcean and Civo
+* You're gaining months worth of work to integrate directly to different cloud vendors and IaaS platforms, if you should need it such as: EC2, Azure, Packet, Scaleway, DigitalOcean and Civo.
 * Multi-arch support is built-in for Windows, Linux and MacOS whether on Intel or ARM
 * Convenient static binaries are supplied which require no other dependencies
 * Free systemd unit files and Kubernetes YAML files